nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Tribological:** Pertaining to the study and application of friction, wear, and lubrication, relevant to nanolubricants.

-### Expanded Definition and Usage\nNanolubricants represent a significant advancement in lubrication technology, offering enhanced performance characteristics such as higher load-carrying capacity, reduced wear rates, and better heat resistance compared to conventional lubricants.
+### Expanded Definition and Usage:
+Nanolubricants represent a significant advancement in lubrication technology, offering enhanced performance characteristics such as higher load-carrying capacity, reduced wear rates, and better heat resistance compared to conventional lubricants.
 The integration of nanoparticles allows for lubricants that can operate efficiently in extreme conditions, extending the lifespan of components and reducing the frequency of maintenance.
 This is particularly valuable in high-performance engines, industrial gears, and high-speed machinery where traditional lubricants may fail to provide adequate protection.